-- 15.1 For the purposes of this clause: - (a) "Average Rate" means the simple arithmetic mean of the bank rates in effect at 4:00 p.m.
-Eastern Standard Time each day during the calendar month which immediately precedes the calendar month in which payment is made; - (b) "Bank rate" means the rate of interest established from time to time by the Bank of Canada as the minimum rate at which the Bank of Canada makes short term advances to members of the Canadian Payments Association; - (c) "Date of payment" means the date of the negotiable instrument drawn by the Receiver General for Canada and given for payment of an amount due and payable; - (d) an amount is "due and payable" when it is due and payable by Canada to the Contractor in accordance with the terms of the Contract; and - (e) An amount becomes "overdue" when it is unpaid on the first day following the day upon which it is due and payable. - 15.2 Canada shall be liable to pay to the Contractor simple interest at the Average Rate plus 3 percent per annum on any amount that is overdue from the date such amount becomes overdue until the day prior to the date of payment, inclusive.
-Interest shall be paid without notice from the Contractor except in respect of payment which is less than thirty (30) days overdue.
-No interest will be payable or paid in respect of payment made within such thirty (30) days unless the Contractor so requests after payment has become due. - 15.3 Canada shall not be liable to pay interest in accordance with this clause if Canada is not responsible for the delay in paying the Contractor. - 15.4 Canada shall not be liable to pay interest on overdue advance payments.
+15.1 For the purposes of this clause:

+(a) "Average Rate" means the simple arithmetic mean of the bank rates in effect at 4:00 p.m.
+Eastern Standard Time each day during the calendar month which immediately precedes the calendar month in which payment is made;

+(b) "Bank rate" means the rate of interest established from time to time by the Bank of Canada as the minimum rate at which the Bank of Canada makes short term advances to members of the Canadian Payments Association;

+(c) "Date of payment" means the date of the negotiable instrument drawn by the Receiver General for Canada and given for payment of an amount due and payable;

+(d) An amount is "due and payable" when it is due and payable by Canada to the Contractor in accordance with the terms of the Contract; and

+(e) An amount becomes "overdue" when it is unpaid on the first day following the day upon which it is due and payable.

+15.2 Canada shall be liable to pay to the Contractor simple interest at the Average Bank of Canada discount rate from the previous month plus 3 percent per annum on any amount that is overdue from the date such amount becomes overdue until the day prior to the date of payment, inclusive.
+The Contractor is not required to provide notice to Canada for interest to be payable.

+15.3 Canada shall not be liable to pay interest in accordance with this clause if Canada is not responsible for the delay in paying the Contractor.

+15.4 Canada shall not be liable to pay interest on overdue advance payments.